Barcelona – one of the most unique cities in the world…

 The recreation is both beautiful and fascinating since it’s made up of the actual elements of one of the original apartments right down to the door handles and moldings.
 Each room contains period furniture, works of art and various household accessories.

-Gaudí’s Park Güell, one of the most colorful spots in all Barcelona, was originally planned to be a residential area.
-Considered one of the finest examples of Gaudi’s imagination and clearly demonstrating his bond with nature, Güell is one of the most amazing parks in the entire world.
+On even a short 48-hour tour of Barcelona leave time to see Gaudí’s Park Güell, one of the most colorful spots in the city.
+Originally planned to be a residential area, it’s considered one of the finest examples of Gaudi’s imagination and clearly demonstrating his bond with nature, Güell is one of the most amazing parks in the entire world.

 The most popular area in the park is the Gran Plaça Circular with its serpentine bench covered with colorful tiles.
 It sits atop a cavernous room of 87 crooked columns with a ceiling studded with ceramic tiles, and faces two Hansel-and-Gretel-style houses at the entrance.